EDUCBA Logo

 Bagging

 To understand the working of Bagging, assume we have an N number of models and a Dataset D. Where m is the number of data and n is the number of features in each data.
 And we are supposed to do binary classification.
 First, we will split the dataset.
-For now, we will split this dataset into training and test set only.
+We will split this dataset into training and test set only for now.
 Let’s call the training dataset, where is the total number of training examples.

 Take a sample of records from the training set and use it to train the first model, say m1.
-For the next model, m2 resample the training set and take another sample from the training set.
+For the next model, m2 resamples the training set and takes another sample from the training set.
 We will do this same thing for the N number of models.
-Since we are resampling the training dataset and taking the samples from it without removing anything from the dataset, it might be possible that we have two or more training data record common in multiple samples.
+Since we are resampling the training dataset and taking the samples from it without removing anything from the dataset, it might be possible that we have two or more training data records common in multiple samples.
 This technique of resampling the training dataset and providing the sample to the model is termed Row Sampling with Replacement.
-Suppose we have trained each model, and now we want to see the prediction on test data.
-Since we are working on binary classification, the output can be either 0 or 1.
+Suppose we have trained each model and want to see the prediction on test data.
+Since we are working on binary classification, the output can be 0 or 1.
 The test dataset is passed to each model, and we get a prediction from each model.
-Let’s say out of N models more than N/2 models predicted it to be 1; hence, using the model averaging technique like maximum vote, we can say that the predicted output for the test data is 1.
+Let’s say out of N models, more than N/2 models predicted it to be 1; hence, using the model averaging technique like maximum vote, we can say that the predicted output for the test data is 1.

 Boosting

-In boosting, we take records from the dataset and pass it to base learners sequentially; here, base learners can be any model.
+In boosting, we take records from the dataset and pass them to base learners sequentially; here, base learners can be any model.
 Suppose we have m number of records in the dataset.
-Then we pass a few records to base learner BL1 and train it.
+Then, we pass a few records to base learner BL1 and train it.
 Once the BL1 gets trained, then we pass all the records from the dataset and see how the Base learner works.
-For all the records classified incorrectly by the base learner, we only take them and pass it to other base learners say BL2 and simultaneously pass the incorrect records classified by BL2 to train BL3.
+For all the records classified incorrectly by the base learner, we only take them and pass them to other base learners, say BL2, and simultaneously pass the incorrect records classified by BL2 to train BL3.
 This will go on unless and until we specify some specific number of base learner models we need.
-Finally, we combine the output from these base learners and create a strong learner; thus, the model’s prediction power gets improved.
+Finally, we combine the output from these base learners and create a strong learner; thus, the model’s prediction power improves.
 Ok.
 So now we know how the Bagging and Boosting work.

 Advantages and Disadvantages of Bagging

-Below given are the top advantages and disadvantages.
+Below given are the advantages and disadvantages as follows.

 Advantages of Bagging